gioui/gio-x/README.md

 The list of currently-Implemented components follows:

-### Modal Navigation Drawer
+### Navigation Drawer (static and modal)

-The modal navigation drawer [specified here](https://material.io/components/navigation-drawer#modal-drawer) is mostly implemented by the type
-`ModalNavDrawer`.
-It looks like this:
+The navigation drawer [specified here](https://material.io/components/navigation-drawer) is mostly implemented by the type `NavDrawer`, and the modal variant can be created with a `ModalNavDrawer`.
+The modal variant looks like this:

 ![modal navigation drawer example screenshot](https://git.sr.ht/~whereswaldon/materials/blob/master/img/modal-nav.png)

 Features:
 - Animated drawer open/close.
-- Swipe or touch scrim to close the drawer.
 - Navigation items respond to hovering.
 - Navigation selection is animated.
 - Navigation item icons are optional.
 - Content can be anchored to the bottom of the drawer for pairing with a bottom app bar.

+Modal features:
+- Swipe or touch scrim to close the drawer.

 Known issues: